Low Home Appraisals And Solutions For Home Buyers And Sellers

 - The seller either needs to lower the sales price and/or reduce the seller’s concession from $6,000 to $3,000

-Cases like the above is very common on a rising hot housing market.
-Borrowers who need to qualify for a mortgage with a direct lender with no overlays on government and conventional loans can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Cases like the above are very common in a rising hot housing market.
+Borrowers who need to qualify for a mortgage with a mortgage company licensed in multiple states with no lender overlays on government and conventional loans can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates are also experts in originating and funding non-QM loans.
+We have dozens of lending partnerships with wholesale non-QM lenders.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.